-Villa Carpegna was located in a rather remote location far from the main itineraries of Rome; this explains why it did not attract the interest of painters or engravers.
+Villa Carpegna was situated in a rather remote location; this explains why it did not attract the interest of painters or engravers.
 In the XIXth century its gardens were modified to adapt them to patterns in fashion at the time; in the XXth century the property was sold and divided up; this led to not properly maintaining the series of fountains which from the back of the main casino crossed a small valley and ended in a nymphaeum.
 In 1981 the City of Rome acquired the casino and a minor part of the gardens, but it has been unable to restore the fountains and their decoration.

 (left) Entrance along Via Aurelia Antica which ends at Porta S. Pancrazio; (right) tree-lined walkway leading to the main building

 Pope Pius V built in the open countryside behind the Vatican walls a residence where he often went to rest.
-It was most likely designed by the Florentine architect Nanni di Baccio Bigio, a Florentine architect.
+It was most likely designed by Nanni di Baccio Bigio, a Florentine architect.
 Other works by him were Porta del Popolo, Palazzo Salviati and Tor S. Michele at Ostia.

 Main courtyard and its well

-(left-above) Coat of arms of Pope Pius IV; (left-below) coat of arms of Pope Pius V; (centre) coat of arms of Pope Gregory XVI; (right) coat of arms of Pope Paul III
+Papal coats of arms: (left-above) Pius IV; (left-below) Pius V; (centre) Gregory XVI; (right) Paul III

 In addition to many coats of arms of Popes Pius IV and Pius V, the Renaissance walls betwen Porta Pertusa and Porta Angelica retain many coats of arms of Pope Gregory XVI who raised the height of the walls.
 The last bastion before Porta Angelica was designed by Michelangelo and it was decorated with a gigantic coat of arms of Pope Paul III, which is very similar to that at Bastione del Sangallo.

-(left) Walls near Porta Pertusa; (centre) 1932 entrance to Musei Vaticani by Giuseppe Momo who designed also other buildings inside the Vatican City State; (right) detail of the 2000 entrance with the coat of arms of Pope John Paul II by Cecco Bonanotte
+(left) Walls near Porta Pertusa; (centre) 1932 entrance to Musei Vaticani, a work by Giuseppe Momo who designed also other buildings inside the Vatican City State; (right) detail of the 2000 entrance with the coat of arms of Pope John Paul II by Cecco Bonanotte

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: